oVirt/ovirt-site/source/feature/networklabels.html.md

 **For example:**

        networks 'red' and 'blue' labelled 'lbl1'
-       network 'red' is assigned to cluster 'A' and 'B'. network 'blue' is assigned to cluster 'B'.
+       network 'red' is assigned to a cluster 'A' and 'B'. network 'blue' is assigned to a cluster 'B'.

 Therefore in the context of cluster 'A' label 'lbl1' represents only network 'red' and in the context of cluster 'B' it represents 'red' and 'blue'.